-At launch, ENS will feature an automated registrar that allows anyone to register names ending in ".eth" using an auction process.
-For more details on how this will work, and to register your own name, see the registrar dapp (decentralised application).
+ENS launched on mainnet on May 4, 2017.
+At launch, ENS features an automated registrar that allows anyone to register names ending in ".eth" using an auction process.
+For more details on how this works, and to register your own name, see the registrar dapp (decentralised application).

 This registrar is designed to be an interim step in ENS's long term development, to enable a fair and straightforward process in ENS's initial formation, and to provide an opportunity for the community to develop experience and insight into the operation of a decentralised name registry.